Masaki Kobayashi

-Masaki Kobayashi (小林 正樹, Kobayashi Masaki) was a Japanese film director and screenwriter, best known for the epic trilogy The Human Condition (1959–1961), the samurai films Harakiri (1962) and Samurai Rebellion (1967), and the horror anthology Kwaidan (1964).
+Masaki Kobayashi (小林 正樹, Kobayashi Masaki) was a Japanese filmmaker.
+He is best remembered for directing the epic war trilogy The Human Condition (1959–1961), the samurai films Harakiri (1962) and Samurai Rebellion (1967), and the horror anthology epic Kwaidan (1964).
 Senses of Cinema described him as "one of the finest depicters of Japanese society in the 1950s and 1960s."